James Bowler

 UK & Other Memorials

-Hitchin War Memorial, St Mary's Church Roll of Honour, Hitchin, Not on the Letchworth memorials
+Hitchin Town Memorial, St Mary's Church Roll of Honour, Hitchin, Not on the Letchworth memorials

 Pre War

-He was the son of James and Mary James Bowler of 11A, Bridge Street, Hitchin.
-Another address given for his parents is 89, Campers Rd, Letchworth.
+We know that James was the son of James and Mary Bowler with the addresses of 11A, Bridge Street, Hitchin (military pension records) and later 89, Campers Rd, Letchworth (CWGC records).

-He lived in Hitchin and before joining the army had been a driver of a Shell petrol cart.
+Before enlisting in Hitch, James had been a driver of a Shell petrol cart.
 Later he worked for Innes & Son & King's engineering works.

 Wartime Service

-James enlisted in March 1916 and went to France in June 1916.
-He was posted to the l/7th Middlesex Regiment which was in the 167th Brigade of the 56th Division and was given the Regimental Number T.F.
-202150.
+James enlisted in March 1916 and it is suggested that he went to France in June 1916, but this would have been unusually earlier as the usual training period was about 6 months.
+He was posted to the l/7th Middlesex Regiment which was in the 167th Brigade of the 56th Division and was initially given the number 6012, but later, probably early 1917, renumbered to 202150.
 He was killed in action.

 From the 1st January 1917 the 1/7th Battalion were in trenches at Neuve Chapelle.
 The circumstances of his death were that he was protecting a party laying out wire when he was hit in the head by a chance shot.
 He died within two hours and was buried in a little cemetery behind the lines.
 A cross was put over his grave.